syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Contextual-Tab-Group.md

 ---
 layout: post
 title: Contextual-Tab-Group | WindowsForms | Syncfusion
-description: contextual tab group
+description: This section briefly describes the Contextual Tab Group support in Syncfusion's RibbonControlAdv for Windows Forms.
 platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug
 ---

-# Contextual Tab Group in WinForms RibbonControlAdv
+# Contextual Tab Group

 Use a contextual tab to display a collection of commands that are relevant only when users select an object type, they are displayed only when a particular object type is selected.